rerdavies/pipedal/README.md

 If you open the PiPedal project as a folder in VS Code, Code will detect the CMake configuration files, and automatically configure the project to use available toolchains.
-Once the VS Code CMake plugin (written by Microsoft, available through the plugins store) has configured itself, build commands should appear on the bottom line of Visual Studio Code.
+Once the VS Code CMake plugin (written by Microsoft, available through the plugins store) has configured itself, build commands and configuration options should appear on the bottom line of Visual Studio
+Code.

 If you are not using Visual Studio Code, you can configure, build and install PiPedal using CMake build tools.
 For your convenience,